MillenniumDB/wukong-engine/docs/development.md

 ## 🌿 Branching Strategy

-The project uses a variant of the **Git Flow** branching model to manage development and releases.
-This helps maintain a clean and organized codebase, allowing for parallel development of features, bug fixes, and stable releases.
+The project uses a variant of the **GitHub Flow** branching model to manage development and releases.
+This model is designed to be simple and effective for continuous delivery, allowing for quick iterations and deployments.

-> 🤝 For more information about the general contribution guidelines, refer to our [Contribution Guide](../.github/CONTRIBUTING.md).
+> 🤝 For an overview of the expected workflow for external contributors, refer to our [Contribution Guide](../.github/CONTRIBUTING.md).

-### Core Branches
+### Core Branch

-The project has two core branches that serve as the foundation for development:
+The project has a single core branch that serves as the foundation for development:

-- `main`: Stable branch containing production code ready for deployment.
-Each release/patch is tagged here.
-- `develop`: Active development branch where all feature branches are merged.
-It reflects the latest development state.
+- `main`: Development branch containing the latest stable features.
+All changes should be merged into this branch after review and testing.

-> 🚫 Do not commit directly to `main` or `develop`.
+> 🚫 Never commit directly to `main`.

 ### Supporting Branches